 - 21 October 2010

 While France is gripped by volatile strikes over pension reforms, in the UK hard- line trade unionists have been over-ruled in favour of less immediate action.
 Could French-style strikes happen here?

 Street protests, clashes, strike-bound petrol stations - the scenes witnessed in France are being closely watched by left-wing activists in the UK, who would dearly love to see similar protests repeated here.

 Bob Crow, leader of the RMT, has urged millions of people "who make Britain tick" to take to the streets against the cuts.

-Mark Serwotka of the PCS union told a rally outside Downing Street on Wednesday night that France sets a "good example" of how campaigners can fight back against unpalatable government measures.'Flunked it'
+Mark Serwotka of the PCS union told a rally outside Downing Street on Wednesday night that France sets a "good example" of how campaigners can fight back against unpalatable government measures.